AriaSalvatrice/AriaModules/README.md

 - **Scale** and **Key**: Selects the scale, and its key.
 The available scales were curated for ease of use and instant satisfaction rather than for comprehensiveness, avoiding duplication in the form of scales that can be expressed as modes of another (for your convenience, an exception is made for Natural Minor and Pentatonic Minor).
 The following scales, along with my qualified opinion about them, are available:
     - **Chromatic** - All the notes, all the time!
 It's a great deal if you like every note!
     - **Major** - The white keys of the piano!
 I'm not really sure why we need anything else, but hey, your call if you want something exotic.
-    - **Natural Minor** - AKA Aeolian mode, it has the same pattern as the major scale, but it has a different tonic making it more suitable for being sad.
+    - **Natural Minor** - It is the exact same thing as the major scale, but it has a different "tonic" making it more suitable for being sad.
     - **Melodic Minor** - You can use it to write melodies!
 Before this scale was invented, music had no melodies.
     - **Harmonic Minor** - This is the fancy, high-culture, bourgeois minor scale, used by refined individuals.
 That shit slaps.
     - **Pentatonic Major** - It's the guitar scale!
 It has only 5 notes.
 Yet guitars have 6 strings.
 How does it even work?
 Theory makes my head hurt.